-- 6.10 The Northern Powerhouse Independent Economic Review identified that through improvements in skills, innovation, and connectivity the North has the potential to create by 2050 an additional £97 billion of GVA (a measure of total economic output and income) and 850,000 extra jobs under a transformational scenario, compared to the 'business as usual' scenario.
+- 6.10 The Northern Powerhouse Independent Economic Review70 identified that through improvements in skills, innovation, and connectivity the North has the potential to create by 2050 an additional £97 billion of GVA (a measure of total economic output and income) and 850,000 extra jobs under a transformational scenario, compared to the 'business as usual' scenario.
 As part of Greater Manchester we are well-placed to play a leading role in delivering this additional growth, given its central location within the North of England and concentration of key growth assets. - 6.11 We have the opportunity to increase the future prosperity of local residents through making a full contribution to rebalancing the national economy, helping to deliver a more successful North of England and UK.
 Hence, this plan supports high levels of economic growth and seeks to put in place the measures that will enable such growth to continue in the even longer-term.
 Economic growth provides a good opportunity for local residents to gain increased access to new jobs and training, which will help to reduce unemployment rates and economic inequalities and boost skill levels and personal fulfilment.
 Local job growth is therefore supported through seeking agreement with employers and developers to enter into local labour and training agreements, where appropriate.
 The key challenge will be to ensure that such growth benefits everyone and all of our places and happens in a sustainable way that respects the environment and local communities.
-Growth today must not come at the expense of the ability to deliver sustained prosperity and quality of life.
+Growth

-&lt;sup>69 GMCA - GM Labour Market and Skills Review 2017/18
+69 GMCA - GM Labour Market and Skills Review 2017/18

-&lt;sup>70 SQW and CE (24 June 2016) The Northern Powerhouse Independent Economic Review, p.16
+70 SQW and CE (24 June 2016) The Northern Powerhouse Independent Economic Review, p.16